Authorised Interruption of Study

 Complete the authorised interruption of study application form below.
 Please email your completed form to email@example.com

-You can also ask for advice and assistance in completing the form from your Personal Tutor, who can help you put together a return to study plan.
+You can also ask for advice and assistance in completing the form from your Student Adviser or Personal Tutor, who can help you put together a return to study plan.

 How will the decision be made?